 The EsGB gravity extends ST theories (in the Einstein frame) by introducing a nonminimal coupling of the scalar field to gravity through the Gauss-Bonnet invariant, $\mathcal{G}$, defined by $\mathcal{G} \equiv R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma} - 4 R_{\mu\nu}R^{\mu\nu} + R^2$.
 Note that, as it is long known, the renormalizability of GR is achieved once operators quadratic in the curvature are added to the Einstein-Hilbert action \cite{Stelle:1976gc}, in which, in particular, the Gauss-Bonnet invariant is the only of such combination of quadratic curvature terms that yields second-order equations of motion.
 Nevertheless, when one considers such a coupling, it is natural to couple it to an scalar field, since, alone, the Gauss-Bonnet invariant is a topological term in four dimensions.
 In addition to such desirable features, the EsGB gravity is also well-motivated as it naturally arises in the low-energy limit of heterotic string theory \cite{Gross:1986mw}.

-In this paper, we are mostly concerned about the second post-Newtonian (2PN) conservative dynamics of compact binaries in EsGB gravity, in the spinless case, to be computed via effective field theory (EFT) methods, where the non-relativistic general relativity (NRGR) framework of Ref.~\cite{Goldberger:2004jt} is extended to emcompass the particular beyond GR theory, which, again, have ST theories as a particular case.
-Computation of the conservative sector of the binary dynamics is crucial for GW modelling, to either construct simpler orbital phase waveforms or for the modelling of the full inspiral-merger-ringdown waveform by means of, e.g., the effective-one-body approach; See Ref.~\cite{Julie:2022qux} for an application of the latter in the context of ST and EsGB theories.
+In this paper, we are mostly concerned about the second post-Newtonian (2PN) conservative dynamics of compact binaries in EsGB gravity, in the spinless case, to be computed via effective field theory (EFT) methods, where the nonrelativistic general relativity (NRGR) framework of Ref.~\cite{Goldberger:2004jt} is extended to encompass the particular beyond GR theory, which, again, have ST theories as a particular case.
+Computation of the conservative sector of the binary dynamics is crucial for GW modeling, to either construct simpler orbital phase waveforms or for the modeling of the full inspiral-merger-ringdown waveform by means of, e.g., the effective-one-body approach; See Ref.~\cite{Julie:2022qux} for an application of the latter in the context of ST and EsGB theories.

 In the NRGR framework, the dynamics of compact binary systems is split into two well-separated momentum regions, the so-called near zone, controlled by the potential modes, and the far zone, controlled by the radiation modes, with modes varying on scales $(k_0, |\K|)_{\rm pot}\simeq (v/r, 1/r)$ and $(k_0 , |\K|)_{\rm rad}\simeq (v/r, v/r)$ respectively, $v$ being the relative velocity and $r$ the orbital separation.
-Such splitting is well-defined only in the non-relativistic limit, $v\ll 1$, (in units where $c=1$) since it enables a hierachy of scales to take place in the gravitational bound problem.
+Such splitting is well defined only in the nonrelativistic limit, $v\ll 1$ (in units where $c=1$), since it enables a hierachy of scales to take place in the gravitational bound problem.
 Namely, because of the virial theorem, $v^2\sim G M/r$, where $M$ is the total mass of the system, we have that the typical radius of the source $r_s\sim GM$, the orbital separation $r$, and the wavelength of the gravitational radiation $\lambda\sim r/v$, get related by $r_s \ll r \ll \lambda$, hence not only allowing for the splitting between potential and radiation modes, but also making manifest a perturbative expansion in powers of $v$ in each of these momentum regions.
 It turn, this expansion defines the post-Newtonian approximation, in which the $n$PN order corresponds to the $\mathcal{O}(v^{2n})$ correction to the Newtonian solution.